Kolmannskuppe and the diamond fever

 August Stauch and other holders of mining rights therefore founded the Koloniale Bergbaugesellschaft in 1909 to represent their interests and began to build the Kolmanskuppe headquarters and settlement near their mining areas.

-And this new town in such a hostile desert region developed incredibly; very quickly over 400 inhabitants lived here.
-One and two-storey houses were built for the employees of the mining company and the management lived in art nouveau villas of German design.
+And this new town in the hostile desert region developed incredibly; very quickly, over 400 inhabitants lived here.
+One- and two-storey houses were built for the employees of the mining company and the management lived in art nouveau villas of German design.
 The building materials as well as the technical equipment and machinery were imported from the German Reich.
 There is a butcher, a bakery and a corner store.

 The town was electrified as early as 1911 and a power station in Lüderitz supplied the electricity for the technical facilities and the town's houses.